sparkfun/SparkFun_Thing_Plus_RP2350/docs/introduction.md

 The Thing Plus - RP2350 includes a 2-pin JST connector and integrated charging circuit for an attached single-cell LiPo battery.
 Below are a few options we recommend for battery-powered applications:

+!!! danger "WARNING: LiPo Battery Connector Polarity"
+	The LiPo battery connector on v10 of the Thing Plus - RP2350 is <b>reversed</b> from SparkFun's normal 2-pin JST battery connection.
+If you are using this board with a battery, follow the silkscreen markings on the board for correct polarity.
+This means v10 is <b>incompatible</b> with all single-cell LiPo batteries SparkFun carries.
+We have a fix incoming and v11 of this board will resolve this issue.
+We'll update this and all other notes about this error once that version is released.

 <div class="grid cards" markdown align="center">

 -   <a href="https://www.sparkfun.com/products/18286">